 Check multi-city booking tools:

 Sometimes it’s cheaper to fly into one French airport and leave from another.
-These flexible options are easier to spot when booking your flight tickets online using tools that allow for “open jaw” searches.
+These flexible options are easier to spot when booking your flight tickets online using tools that support “open jaw” searches.

 FAQs